 The Venezuelan leader has been charged with narco-terrorism conspiracy, cocaine importation conspiracy, possession of machine guns and destructive devices, and conspiracy to possess machine guns and destructive devices against the U.S.

-The U.S. action has plunged the South American country into a political turmoil, with many leading powers, including Russia and China, condemning Washington's operation.
+The U.S. action has triggered political uncertainty in the South American country, with many leading powers, including Russia and China, condemning Washington's operation.